-The Annual General Meeting ("AGM") will be held at 2 Jubilee Way, Elland, West Yorkshire HX5 9DY, on 30 June 2021 at 11.30 am.
-Under the UK government's roadmap it is possible that the prohibition on non-essential travel and public gatherings will have ended and it will be possible for shareholders to attend the AGM in person.
+The Annual General Meeting ("AGM") will be held at 2 Jubilee Way, Elland, West Yorkshire HX5 9DY, on 22 June 2022 at 11.30 am.
+On 21 February 2022 the UK government announced the end of restrictions in response to Covid-19.
+The Company confirms that shareholders are able to attend in person should they wish to do so.
 However, we strongly encourage shareholders to vote on all resolutions by completing the enclosed form of proxy for use at that Meeting, which you are requested to return in accordance with the instructions on the form.

 J.G.
-Murray Chairman 11 May 2021
+Murray Chairman 17 May 2022